 For all of you that have asked – here is a look inside what the file drawers look like.
 Tabbed folders fit perfectly in the drawers.

-Would you like to see more furniture makeover ideas?
+Would you like to see more DIY chalk painted furniture as well as other furniture makeover ideas?

-Click over to my Furniture Makeovers in the Project Gallery
+Click here to go over to my Furniture Makeovers in the Project Gallery